-- Stop beating yourself up for eating french fries and donuts, and instead appreciate the reminder of how you feel after you eat like crap.
+- Stop beating yourself up for eating french fries and donuts, and instead appreciate the reminder of how you feel after you eat those things.

 - Stop being frustrated with your family for not following your lead with food, and instead honor and respect their process and where they are at on their food journey.

-- Stop feeling alienated and not understood by family and friends about how you eat, and instead understand that judgments and nasty comments come straight from their insecurity and they have nothing to do with you.
+- Stop feeling alienated and not understood by family and friends about how you eat, and instead understand that judgments and nasty comments come from their thoughts and have nothing to do with you.

-When you squeeze the cat, your process gets in the way of your results.
+When you squeeze the cat, your thoughts get in the way of your results.

-When you release the cat, your process leads you to your results.
+When you release the cat, your thoughts lead you to your results.

-Going forward, when you notice your grip start to tighten on something, take a breath and remind yourself: stop squeezing the cat.
-You can even say it out loud if you don’t mind sounding bat shit crazy.
+Going forward, when you notice your grip start to tighten, take a breath and remind yourself: stop squeezing the cat.
+You can even say it out loud if you don’t mind sounding like a crazy person.

-You will absolutely get the results you want my dear, so take a breath, let go of the cat, and enjoy the hell out of the ride.
+You have everything it takes to get the results you want, so take a breath, gently release the cat, and start to enjoy the ride.

 - Drain and discard the water from the sunflower seeds and add them to your blender with the rest of the ingredients (garlic, ginger, rice vinegar, Coconut Aminos, orange juice, water, tarragon, salt and black pepper).